MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 ### Fallback to network location

-IF the device is providing "Network" location data use it as a fallback if we haven't received a GPS location for a longer time.
+If the device is providing "Network" location data use it as a fallback if we haven't received a GPS location for a longer time.
 Default: _on_.

+### Stale location after

+Time, in seconds, after which a location will be considered stale.
+Default: _60 s_

 ## Server Settings